-- Members who have not previously met NF LOC and are not requesting CB at the time of the CNA. - Members who may meet a NF LOC for a short period of time due to a clinical episode (ie, pregnancy). - Members not being assessed for a NF LOC. - Members on the DD, Mi Via or MF Waiver (COEs 095 and 096). - Members in a nursing facility (unless in the process of being allocated through community reintegration or member has other COE that deems them eligible to reintegrate without a waiver allocation). - Members who decline assessment for NF LOC or refuse CB services.
+- 1. Members who have not previously met aNF LOC and who are not requesting CB at the time of the CNA. - 2.
+Members who may meet a NF LOC for a short period of time due to a clinical episode

+- (ie, pregnancy). - 3.
+Members not being assessed for a NF LOC. - 4.
+Members on the DD, Mi Via or MF Waivers (COEs 095 and 096). - 5.
+Members in a nursing facility (unless in the process of being allocated through community reintegration or member has a COE (i.e. SSI) that deems them eligible to reintegrate without a waiver allocation). - 6.
+Members who decline assessment for NF LOC or refuse CB services.
 The MCO care coordinator must document the refusal in the member's record.